cvmfs/doc-cvmfs/cpt-configure.rst

 Cache Settings
 --------------

-Downloaded files will be stored in a local cache directory.
+Downloaded files will be stored in a local cache directory (default: ``/var/lib/cvmfs``).
 The CernVM-FS cache has a soft quota; as a safety margin, the partition hosting the cache should provide more space than the soft quota limit;
 we recommend to leave at least 20% + 1 GB.